Customer Service

 Michael Yeomans, an Assistant Professor of Organizational Behavior at Imperial College Business School in London, has pointed out essential features of the so-called productive disagreement.
 This concept has the following main stages:

-• Agreement.
-Affirm your client’s view by saying “I can’t but agree…” or “I totally agree…” to show that their opinion is completely valid.
+- Agreement.
+Affirm your client’s view by saying, “I can’t but agree…” or “I totally agree…” to show their opinion is entirely valid.

-• Use rather positive terms.
-So, instead of telling “You can’t gain access to this account”, choose “You can gain access to this account after an easy authentication.
+- Use rather positive terms.
+So, instead of saying, “You can’t gain access to this account”, choose, “You can gain access to this account after an easy authentication.
 Let me ask you some questions…”.

-• Share personal experiences to encourage mutual respect.
-So, if you have no clue of how to say “no” to customers in a positive way, tell them a similar story that happened to you (or come up with one).
+- Share personal experiences to encourage mutual respect.
+So, if you have no clue how to say “No” to customers positively, tell them a similar story that happened to you (or come up with one).

 4. Ask why and say why

-Why beat around the bush when you can just ask a customer why they want it and explain why it’s impossible?
+Why beat around the bush when you can just ask for customer feedback?
+Why do they want it?
+And explain why it’s impossible.
 Here is what Trysta Barwig, a travel expert and founder of This Travel Dream, has in mind on that matter:

-The best way to say no to a customer is to put yourself in their shoes before responding.
+The best way to say no to people is to put yourself in their shoes before responding.
 Try to understand why they’re asking for whatever they are asking for, and then try your best to explain your reasoning.

 After working in customer service for many years, I have learned that most people want to be heard.
 Make sure you listen to them and understand what their needs are.
-A lot of people are quick to say no without even hearing the customer.
+Many people are quick to say no without even hearing the client.

 5. Avoid generic replies